OSGConnect/connectbook/hosted-ce.md

 * We configure the OSG service with your system details
 * We validate operation with a set of test jobs
 * We configure central OSG services to schedule jobs for science communities you support
-* (Optional): we can assist you in installing and setting up the Squid and OASIS software on your cluster
+* (Optional): we can assist you in installing and setting up the Squid and OASIS software on your cluster to support application software repositories

 ## Which Science Communities and Institutions am I supporting?